-- Security+ from CompTIA - Microsoft Certifited Technology Specialist (MCTS) Windows Server 2008 Active Directory Configuration - Microsoft Certifitied Technology Specialist (MCTS) Windows Server 2008 Network Infrastructure Configuration - Microsoft Certified Technology Specialist (MCTS) Microsoft SQL Server 2005 - Linux + from CompTIA
+- Security+ from CompTIA - Microsoft Certified Technology Specialist (MCTS) Windows Server 2008 Active Directory Configuration - Microsoft Certified Technology Specialist (MCTS) Windows Server 2008 Network Infrastructure Configuration - Microsoft Certified Technology Specialist (MCTS) Microsoft SQL Server 2005 - Linux + from CompTIA

 This degree provides a wide range of skill for working with web and information technology.
-A complete listing of possible job descriptions is not possible.
-However, student will be prepared to work as computer support specialists.
-In addition students, will be ready for entry level positions as network administrators, database administration, system analysts, and web development.
+A complete listing of potential job descriptions is not possible.
+However, you will be prepared to work as a computer support specialist.
+In addition, you will be ready for entry-level positions as network administrators, database administrators, system analysts, and web developers.